HritwikSinghal/My_guides/src/Manjaro_guides.md

 - In ```~/Templates```, there are various templates, add more

-- Setup thunderbird (and backup it like FF)

-- Firefox Setup (and desktop icons)
-	- write script to install firefox nightly

 - enable snap, flatpak, AUR support in pamac (and maybe globally) via terminal

 - for startup app fix see [this](https://forum.manjaro.org/t/solved-trouble-setting-up-a-startup-command/37323/15).
 This thread is also awesome, read whole convo.